lilyxia99/leilei-quartz/content/Learning Notes/reading-notes/Hold it against me-difficulty and emotion in contemporary art.md

 “When Luna performs alcoholic masculine depression as The History of the Luiseño People (La Jolla Reservation 1990) it is to mark history as a problem—not only as the lingering trauma of settler colonialism but, more significantly (for Luna’s practice), as the question of how one engages that past, how one narrates it, how one knows it, and how one feels it.” ([Doyle, 2013, p.
 100](zotero://select/library/items/5VI3AXAU)) ([pdf](zotero://open-pdf/library/items/JMDHDB3Q?page=125&annotation=KSFNKZCB))

 “Luna, an artist who once sedated himself so that he might be exhibited as an artifact under museum glass (The Artifact Piece, 1987–1990), is all too aware of the ways in which his forms of expression are always already enlisted in a romantic fantasy of a traumatic past.” ([Doyle, 2013, p.
-101](zotero://select/library/items/5VI3AXAU)) ([pdf](zotero://open-pdf/library/items/JMDHDB3Q?page=126&annotation=QG89SUG7)) 作为一个印第安艺术家，自己的身体永远代表着是一个凄美的过去，就像亚裔的艺术家在美国的语境里永远是一种特定的符号。
+101](zotero://select/library/items/5VI3AXAU)) ([pdf](zotero://open-pdf/library/items/JMDHDB3Q?page=126&annotation=QG89SUG7)) ~~作为一个印第安艺术家，自己的身体永远代表着是一个凄美的过去，就像亚裔的艺术家在美国的语境里永远是一种特定的符号。~~

 “Luna pushes back against the pressure of making art as an Indian in part by making art with trash stewed in resentment.
 This opens up a world of ambivalence.
 If you couldn’t get that, if you took it literally, looking for a real expression of anger and some sort of spiritual relief, or if you were looking for knowing irony and cool affect, the performance was impossible to sit through.” ([Doyle, 2013, p.
 102](zotero://select/library/items/5VI3AXAU)) ([pdf](zotero://open-pdf/library/items/JMDHDB3Q?page=127&annotation=3CJ59N6Q))

 “Trusting that there was something interesting waiting for us on the other side of that was hard for those unfamiliar with Luna’s work, because it really did seem like it was all just falling apart.” ([Doyle, 2013, p.
 103](zotero://select/library/items/5VI3AXAU)) ([pdf](zotero://open-pdf/library/items/JMDHDB3Q?page=128&annotation=7ILL4XQJ)) Luna的作品让人难以sit through，但是这让我想起tony的小径分叉的花园，也是等到最后的人才会收获奇迹。

+“Luna does not aim hold the audience’s attention for the duration of the performance.
+He does not explain or show us how he feels.
+The performance instead recasts our relationship to him; we move from being members of an audience to something more challenging, in which we find ourselves keeping company with a difficult (and drunk) man.” ([Doyle, 2013, p.
+103](zotero://select/library/items/5VI3AXAU)) ([pdf](zotero://open-pdf/library/items/JMDHDB3Q?page=128&annotation=4C8XL54W)) 有点难想象她会不会对一个初出茅庐的人这么说。

+“How can one be present to a depressive who experiences that presence as an act of aggression, as the living embodiment of his failure to connect?” ([Doyle, 2013, p.
+103](zotero://select/library/items/5VI3AXAU)) ([pdf](zotero://open-pdf/library/items/JMDHDB3Q?page=128&annotation=3UNNMCNS)) 是不是可以对所有作品都这么说？？

 “That depressive performance is set against the nostalgia that saturates mainstream, popular romance with Native American history, in which Native identity appears as always already “historical.”
 Renato Rosaldo’s term imperialist nostalgia names the sentimental economy that allows the imperial subject to weep over the bodies it has buried, to mourn the cultural practices it has annihilated.” ([Doyle, 2013, p.
 103](zotero://select/library/items/5VI3AXAU)) ([pdf](zotero://open-pdf/library/items/JMDHDB3Q?page=128&annotation=YZVTRREW)) The romantic native american history becomes a guilt porn for white people